 Sunday Apr 17th 2022, 0600-1900

 La Cianega to Rim Top, EABO mm 198, Segment 3 mm 59.
-31 miles.

 It got really hot in the afternoon.
 There were some big dips in and out of all the side canyons, but at least the trail was pretty well-graded.
 I put up my umbrella to block the sun, which helped a lot.
-Just prior the last trailhead before the ascent to the rim, I met the first true Highline backpackers we’d seen.
+Just prior the last trailhead before the ascent to the rim, I met the first true Highline backpackers I’d seen.
 They were a trio going west.

 We’d planned to camp near that trailhead, saving the big ascent for the morning when our packs weren’t so laden with water.
 But we weren’t keen on the highway noise there and kept pressing.
 Before we knew it, we found ourselves on top the Rim, with fantastic views of the sunset.
 I set up my tent on a perch with a marvelous overlook of the valleys and peaks below.
-Cooler temps be dammed, I went for the room with a view.
+Cooler temps be dammed, I went for a room with a view.